Democrats Turn On Tulsi Gabbard Over Skepticism That Assad Launched Chemical Attack

 — Fox News (@FoxNews) April 7, 2017

-[Featured image by Aaron P. Bernstein/Getty Images]
+[Featured Image by Aaron P. Bernstein/Getty Images]